canonical/snapcraft/docs/ros-snap.md

 until then there are some limitations to keep in mind:

 - `roscore` must be bundled into each .snap that requires it.
-- Port negotiation for `roscore` has not been completed, which means that only a single .snap that runs `roscore` can be installed at a time or they will fight for the same port.
+- Snappy's port negotiation feature is still a work-in-progress, which means that only a single .snap that runs `roscore` can be installed at a time or they will fight for the same port.

 Now that we understand the `snapcraft.yaml`, let's create the .snap!